 Information typically is grouped into units of 8 bits, called bytes.
-Bytes are used, for example, to represent alphanumeric characters in memory with the DEC multinational character set.
+Bytes are used, for example, to represent text in memory with the ASCII codes.
 Other ways of representing data, particularly numeric data, may require 2 or more bytes.
-A word, for example, consists of 2 bytes (or 16 bits).
+A $\underline{\text{word}}$, for example, consists of 2 bytes (or 16 bits).